Cellulitis: What you Need to know and When to Visit the ER

 - Foreign objects becoming embedded in or under the skin (such as glass, metal or ceramics) can lead to cellulitis.

-Cellulitis Emergency Diagnosis is normally a simple matter for your doctor, based on a physical exam and your medical history.
+Cellulitis emergency diagnosis is normally a simple matter for your doctor, based on a physical exam and your medical history.

-Occasionally the doctor may request some blood work if he or she suspects infection has passed into the bloodstream, or to check your white blood cell count.
+Occasionally the doctor may request some blood work or blood tests if he or she suspects infection has passed into the bloodstream, or to check your white blood cell count.
 If a foreign object is suspected, the doctor may also order an x-ray.
 In some instances, fluid may be taken from the affected area then sent to the lab for testing.

 During your recovery at home, you should get plenty of rest so the body can concentrate on fighting the infection.
 If you can keep the area of infection raised, this will help ease swelling, improve drainage and reduce any pain.
 Over-the-counter pain relievers may also help reduce inflammation or fevers.